munichdeveloper/user-service/README.md

 - When a user logs in: "user-signin-magic-link"

   You will just need to listen to these topics and do whatever you want with the emails provided.
-  <br />Checkout the reference implementation, that will listen to the topics and add users to a mailerlite group that is being configured in application.properties file (You will need a [mailerLite](https://mailerlite.com) account)
+  <br />Checkout the reference implementation, that will listen to the topics and add users to a mailerlite group that is being configured in application.properties file (You will need a [mailerLite](https://mailerlite.com) account).
+  <br />Don't forget to set event.on.userCreated or event.on.userLoggedIn or both to true if you would like to send the events.